 Behold the sandwich, a beloved American icon.
-In fact, 50% of Americans eat one each day.
+In fact, almost half of us eat one each day.
 But these days you may be thinking twice about grabbing a sandwich on your lunch break — and not just because of the carbs in the bread.
 With its processed reputation, deli meat (including sliced turkey, ham and roast beef) is not making many "clean eating" lists these days.
 But is it really that bad for you?
 The answer is, it depends.
 Let’s take a closer look.

 If you do a quick Google search on deli meats, you’ll find all kinds of articles that link the nitrites in these meats to certain types of cancer.
 OK, so why are nitrites in deli meat?
 According to the North American Meat Institute (NAMI), sodium nitrite is a salt and an antioxidant that is used to cure ham, bacon and hot dogs.
 It also stops the growth of botulism-causing bacteria, prevents spoilage and gives cured meats their color and flavor.
 Sodium nitrite also helps prevent the growth of Listeria monocytogenes, a bacteria that causes the foodborne illness listeriosis.

 Listeriosis causes fever, headaches, fatigue, muscle aches, nausea and vomiting.
 It’s especially dangerous for pregnant women because even if it doesn’t make the mom feel sick, she can still pass it along to her baby, causing serious complications.
 Listeria is a tricky bacteria because it can grow under refrigeration.
 Deli meats and hot dogs are only safe for pregnant women if they are heated to 165°F, and that pretty much negates the idea of a quick sandwich.

 You may be wondering how “natural” and organic deli meats stay fresh.
 They use plant-based, naturally occurring nitrites, such as those found in celery, beets and sea salt.
 The label will likely say “No nitrates or nitrites added” and then in smaller type, “Except for those naturally occurring in sea salt and celery powder.”
 So, you’re getting nitrites in traditional deli meats, as well as the better-for-you stuff.